Appearance

 Security Note

-The main.config.json file is never included in the web build.
+The config file is never included in the web build.
 Only specific, non-sensitive values (endpoint URLs, JWT issuer/audience) are injected as build-time constants.
 Sensitive credentials (passwords, MQTT credentials, KISS credentials) remain server-side only.